FocusLearning that happens within and through dialogue

 - Teaching is … facilitating (dialogue)

 SynopsisDialogic Learning encompasses a range of discourses concerned with the learning that happens within and through dialogue.
 Interpreted in various ways, the notion has been applied within a number of Activist Discourses (where the focus is typically egalitarian action), among researchers (where the focus is typically dispositions associated with collaborative inquiry), among some Personal Agency Discourses (where the focus is typically social dimensions of identity and thought), and within most curriculum areas (where the foci are typically the same as those within Discourses on Individual Learning in Group Settings and Discourses on Learning Collectives).
 As might be expected, then, Dialogic Learning has many subdiscourses – many of which are included in the clusters identified in the previous sentence.
-Another is:
+Others include:

 CommentaryWhile Dialogic Learning has a relatively brief history, some argue that the concept dates back thousands of years (compare, e.g., Socratic Method) and others note that the underlying principles are common to many pre-modern cultures and non-western societies.
 Those points, considered alongside the wide diversity of interpretations and applications in the current edusphere, prompt the suspicion that the construct, while clearly useful to many, is not precise enough to be of much value to those pursuing impactful educational change.